 Key Benefits

 Plans grounded in your actual codebase, not a hypothetical one Tekk reads your repo before it generates anything.
 Questions, options, and specs all reference your specific files, framework, and patterns.
 Generic AI planning tools don't do this — and that gap shows up in every rework cycle.
+Red Hat's analysis of how spec-driven development improves AI coding quality confirms that grounding specs in actual code context is what separates working output from rework loops.
+Tekk's approach to spec driven development builds this directly into every planning session.

 Architectural tradeoffs surfaced before you write code You see 2–3 distinct approaches with specific consequences before committing.
 Not "here's the plan" — "here's what each path costs you."
 That's the conversation you'd want with a senior engineer.
 Tekk brings it to every feature.